ang-jason/Loan-Calculator/Readme.md

 # typical package: 1.39%pa for period up to Year 1.
 #                  1.48%pa for period up to Year 5 (Year 2 - Year 5)
-#                  2.30%pa for period from Year 6 onwards (Year 5 - Year 6 onwards)
+#                  2.30%pa for period from Year 6 onwards
 #
 # THE_LOANAMOUNT=440248
 # THE_RATE=[1.39,1.48,2.3]